 - Transcripts and Test Scores: Transfer students with fewer than 32 completed credits must submit the following (in addition to the required documents listed above):

-- An official high school transcript (with first semester senior grades, if available) or GED diploma and test scores.
+- An official, final high school transcript or GED diploma and test scores.

-- Official SAT or ACT test scores.
+- SAT or ACT test scores (Optional).
+Pace University does not require the SAT or ACT for most applicants.
+Learn more about our Test Optional Policy for guidelines and exceptions.
+To request SAT/ACT scores, use the codes below.
 Applicants who have been out of school two or more years are not required to submit test scores.

-- Optional Scholarship Consideration: Applicants for the Carl and Lily Pforzheimer Community Service Scholarship need to submit an essay discussing participation and leadership roles in a community service activity.
+- Optional Scholarship Consideration: Applicants for the Carl and Lily Pforzheimer Community Service Scholarship need to submit an essay or list of activities discussing/listing participation and leadership roles in a community service activity.

 College Coursework Completed in High School

-Applicants who completed AP, IB , or other college-level coursework while attending high school may be eligible for transfer credit.
+Applicants who earned AP, IB , or other college-level coursework while attending high school may be eligible for transfer credit.
 For evaluation of credits, forward official college transcripts and/or test score reports to the Undergraduate Admission Office.
-You may gain advanced standing at Pace through the CEEB AP Examinations.
-In general, if you score a 4 or higher on an AP examination, you are granted college credit.
-The AP Computer Science test requires a score of 3 or better to receive college credit.
 For a full list of Pace's AP Test score requirements, visit the Dyson College of Arts and Sciences's AP Exam Equivalencies page.

 Program Specific Admission Information